Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

 \section{Tool Adaptation}

-Tool adaptation represents another emerging trend for enhancing AI agents’ performance on specific tasks, marking a conceptual shift from optimizing the agent itself to optimizing its ecosystem.
-Instead of modifying the agent’s parameters through fine-tuning or reinforcement learning, this paradigm targets the external components—the “tools” that mediate perception, computation, and interaction.
-These tools may encompass pre-trained models, retrievers, planners, or executors that the agent can invoke through language or code.
-Consequently, tool adaptation focuses on improving the agent’s operational environment rather than its internal cognition.
-Methods in this category typically (1) employ pre-trained machine learning models—developed via environment feedback or data imitation—as plug-and-play components, ranging from simple classifiers to complex LLM-based sub-agents as discussed in \S\ref{sec:agent_adaptation}; or (2) leverage the agent’s outputs as supervision or reinforcement signals to train, align, or refine the tool itself.
-This perspective re-frames intelligent systems as co-adaptive ecosystems, where frozen agents and adaptive tools evolve symbiotically toward higher task efficiency, modularity, and generalization.
+Tool adaptation shifts the optimization target from the agent itself to its ecosystem.
+Instead of modifying the agent's parameters through fine-tuning or reinforcement learning, this paradigm targets the external components (pre-trained models, retrievers, planners, or executors) that the agent invokes through language or code.
+Methods in this category (1) employ pre-trained machine learning models as plug-and-play components, ranging from simple classifiers to complex LLM-based subagents as discussed in \S\ref{sec:agent_adaptation}; or (2) use the agent's outputs as supervision or reinforcement signals to train, align, or refine the tool itself.

 Formally, let $\mathcal{A}$ denote an agent, parameterized by its internal configuration or policy (which include prompt templates or model weights) and $\mathcal{T}$ denote a tool or a set of tools that can be trained or optimized based on task feedback.
 The adaptation process can be characterized by two complementary paradigms: